-To make the guide easier on myself and on you, I have inserted a video that I created for my online coaching company, www.onlinestrengthacademy.com
+To make the guide easier on myself and on you, I have inserted a video that I created for my old online coaching company.

 My co-coach for Online Strength Academy, Brandon, is the one squatting in the video.
 He has a naturally great looking squat.
-It’s a pretty detailed video and I will post the written steps below it.
+It’s a pretty detailed video and each step is written out in order below it.